elit0451/Database-comparison/README.md

 </br>

 ### Conclusion
 It can be concluded that if you need to go to **shallow depths** (1 or 2 levels deep), **MySQL** might be a better choice regarding execution time.
-But the moment you want to start knowing the relations at **deeper depths Neo4j** takes the win and should definitely be the correct choice (at least between the two systems analysed in this assignment).
+But the moment you want to start knowing the relations at **deeper depths**, **Neo4j** takes the win and should definitely be the correct choice (at least between the two systems analysed in this assignment).
 <br/>

 <p align="right">